2024 ASTA Legislative Day Recap!

 Hey there!
 You might be surprised to run into a mostly blank blog post!
 No, I'm not taking minimalism too seriously . . .
 I'm just getting game-ready to hit up ASTA's Legislative Day, which (at the time of writing this) starts tomorrow!!!

 Spoiler alert!
 Most advisors are NOT here for their love of policy!
 They are here for their love of the industry.
-The good thing is our delegations are the trusty hands of ASTA who take the time to educate advisors on the issues, how to tie them to your personal story, and how to communicate those stories with congress!
+The good thing is our delegations are the trusty hands of ASTA who take the time to educate advisors on the issues, how to tie them to your personal story, and how to communicate those stories with Congress!

 Here are shortcuts to summaries of events!